GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_spatial_tools.md

 :::{tab-item} Cross
 Returns geometries that have some, but not all, interior points in common and the actual crossing is of a lower dimension than the highest supplied geometry.
-For example, a line crossing a polygon will cross as aline (true).
+For example, a line crossing a polygon will cross as a line (true).
 Two lines crossing will cross as a point (true).
 Two polygons cross as a polygon (false).
 In the picture below, no circles will be returned.
 :::